ardaergin/VBL/markdown_files/ethical-approval.md

 # Ethical Approval

-Here, provide the reference number that you have received from the Ethical Review Board.
-Every research should have an ethical review code to be able to conduct a study at VBL.
+All studies at VBL require an ethical approval.
+When you are filling in your study information on SONA, you will need to provide the Ethical Review Board (ERB) approval code for your study.

+>[!info] <i class="fa-solid fa-info"></i> &nbsp Are you from the School of Business and Economics (SBE)?
+>You can start the ethical approval procedure by filling in the [online ethics self-check](https://vueconomics.eu.qualtrics.com/jfe/form/SV_1SKjMzceWRZIk9D){:target="_blank" rel="noopener noreferrer"}.
+>
+>- If your research does not require a Ethics Review Board approval, you will automatically receive a ethical review code (e.g., `SBE3/29/2021djg590`) after filling in the online ethics self-check.
+>- If the online ethics self-check requests that your research needs additional approval, you will be asked to download a copy of your ethics application so that you can send it to the Ethics Review Board for further evaluation.
+For more information regarding this, see [this page](https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/more-about/research-office){:target="_blank" rel="noopener noreferrer"}.

+>[!info] <i class="fa-solid fa-info"></i> &nbsp Are you from the Law Faculty?
+> The law faculty does not have its own ethical review board.
+Please get in touch with us at [vbl@vu.nl](mailto:vbl@vu.nl) for this matter.

+>[!info] <i class="fa-solid fa-info"></i> &nbsp Are you from any other Faculty?
-Every faculty have their own review board.
-Please obtain a ethical review board approval (and the associated ethical review code) for your study from your respective faculty before starting to conduct a study at VBL.
+> Every faculty has their own ethical review board.
+Please obtain an ethical approval for your study from your respective faculty.

-The only exception to this is the Law Faculty. **If you are a researcher from the Law Faculty**, please get in touch with us.

-**Are you a researcher from the School of Business and Economics (SBE)?** Then, ethical approval can be obtained either via the [online ethical checklist](https://vueconomics.eu.qualtrics.com/jfe/form/SV_1SKjMzceWRZIk9D){:target="_blank" rel="noopener noreferrer"} or the [Ethics Review Board](https://vu.nl/en/about-vu/more-about/research-office){:target="_blank" rel="noopener noreferrer"} when needed.
-If the ethical checklist is not sufficient for your study, or you believe that your research should be approved by the **SBE Ethics Review Board (ERB)**, make sure to contact them and fill in the reference number.
-After you have completed the ethical checklist, you will receive a reference number formatted like `SBE3/29/2021djg590`.
-This is the code you will enter in SONA.